GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit03/unit03-04_CRS.md

 In practice, a CRS is used to represent vector or raster data in some geographical space, e.g. on Earth.
 Unfortunately, Earth is 3-dimensional (at least) and most media for representing space is 2-dimensional or planar (like paper and computer screens).
-This causes a lot of trouble because it requires a 3D to 2D transformation or _projection_.
+This causes a lot of trouble because it makes a 3D to 2D transformation or _projection_ necessary.